Kerkhoven Secondary serves 260 students in grades 7-12.

 Kerkhoven Secondary's student population of 260 students has stayed relatively flat over five school years.

-The teacher population of 19 teachers has declined by 9% over five school years.
+The teacher population of 19 teachers has stayed relatively flat over five school years.

-Kerkhoven Secondary is ranked within the bottom 50% of all 1,793 schools in Minnesota (based off of combined math and reading proficiency testing data) for the 2017-18 school year.
+Kerkhoven Secondary is ranked within the bottom 50% of all 1,789 schools in Minnesota (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

 The diversity score of Kerkhoven Secondary is 0.17, which is less than the diversity score at state average of 0.54.
 The school's diversity has stayed relatively flat over five school years.

 Definition of Terms 2017-2018 School Year Data

 Overall Testing Rank